Tesla (TSLA) Q3 2017 Results - Earnings Call Transcript

 Now regulators may require some significant margin above human capability in order for a full autonomy to be engaged.
 They may say, it needs to be 50% safer, 100% safer, 1000% safer, I don't know.
 I'm not sure they know either.
 But that's – but I think I'm confident that we can get to approximately human level with our current hardware.
 And yeah, we'll have more to say on the hardware front soon, we're just not ready to say anything now.
 But I feel very optimistic on that front.

 For customers that have signed up for full software capability, we'll push that option.
-The – if it does turn out that, that a computer upgrade is necessary in order to meet the regulatory requirements in that area, we will replace the computer with something with greater power, which is sort of unplug the old one, plug the new one in.
+The – if it does turn out that, that a computer upgrade is necessary in order to meet the regulatory requirements in that area, we will replace the computer with something with greater power, which is sort of, unplug the old one, plug the new one in.
 But we feel confident of the competitiveness of our hardware strategy.
 I would say that, we are certain that our hardware strategy is better than any other option, by a lot.

-Romit Jitendra Shah - Instinet LLC
+Romit Jitendra Shah - Nomura Instinet

 Okay.
 And if I could ask, you said that the deposit balance for Model 3 strengthened.
 Can you give us what that actual balance was?